 print(f"Found fruit with 'c': {fruit}")

-This example shows how to use break to efficiently search through a list of fruits and stop immediately after finding the first match.
+breakFound fruit with 'c': cherryThis example shows how to use break to efficiently search through a list of fruits and stop immediately after finding the first match.
 The loop checks each fruit for the letter "c" using Python's in operator, which tests if a character exists within a string.

-The code demonstrates a clean, performant approach to finding specific items in a sequence.
+break statement exits the loop as soon as it finds "cherry".
+This prevents unnecessary iterations through "date" and "elderberry"break, the loop would continue checking all remaining fruits even after finding a matchThe code demonstrates a clean, performant approach to finding specific items in a sequence.
 It combines conditional logic with early termination to create more efficient search operations.

-Using break in nested loops
+break in nested loopsfor i in range(3):

 for j in range(3):